EvgeniyaPodshibyakina/product-dashboard/README.md

 # açai-travel-test

 # Product Dashboard

-This project is a **Product Dashboard** application built with React and TypeScript.
+This project is a **Product Dashboard** application built with React, TypeScript, and Redux.
 The dashboard provides an overview of various product performance metrics, including sales data, conversion rates, customer reviews, and inventory status.
 Users can switch between different products (Sweater, Jacket, Jeans, Dress) to view specific data related to each product.
+The project is optimized for reusability and performance, utilizing custom hooks, memoization, modular SCSS styling, and utility functions for consistent error handling.

 ## Project Structure

 The project is structured as follows:

-- **components**: Contains components used across the application, including charts, inventory display, comments, and buttons.
+- **components**: Contains reusable components used across the application, including charts, inventory display, comments, and buttons.
   - **ConversionRateOverTime**: Component displaying conversion rate trends over time.
   - **CurrentInventory**: Component displaying current inventory status.
   - **CustomerReviewTrend**: Component displaying customer review trends over time.